dominykas/official/README.md

 # official

-Not happy with the standard style of Javascript?
-Use the official style of Javascript.
+This is the style of Javascript.
+It's official.

 To install:
 ```